WordPress/openverse/.github/GITHUB.md

 **PR:** opened, converted_to_draft, ready_for_review
 **Dispatch:** disabled

+### PR label check

+This workflow ensures that all PRs have one label from each of the groups 'aspect' and 'goal' applied on them.

+**PR:** opened, edited, labeled, unlabeled, synchronize **Dispatch:** disabled

 ### Label sync

 This workflow ensures that all repos associated with the project have the